anirusso/cstutor-sql/Lesson-2/README.md

 ## SQL FILE
 We can use a **.sql** file to store SQL commands needed to build a database schema.
 To start, create a new file, using a preferred text editor or the command line, and make sure the file is saved with the extension .sql.

 To create a database, use the `sqlite3 databasename.db` command on the command line.
 Then, to read your sql file, use the `.read filename.sql` command inside the interactive terminal.
 This will read the sql commands in the file and run the commands within the database.

+A database can contain one or several tables.
+To view all the tables in a database, you can use the `.tables` command inside the sqlite3 terminal, after running `sqlite3 databasename.db`.
+If we want to know all the columns in a specific table, we can use the `PRAGMA table_info(TableName)` command.

 ### Comments
 A comment is used in an SQL file to mark human-readable and computer-ignored lines.
 A line of code which is “commented out” will not be evaluated and is there solely for the benefit of a person reading it.